oasis-tcs/openc2-tc-ops/New-Member-Info.md

     The 1st, 2nd, and 4th Wednesdays of each month are used for working meeting to discuss topics related to TC work products and other technical matters.
 If there are five Wednesdays in a month, there is no meeting on the 5th Wednesday.
-  * In OASIS Kavi, all meetings are scheduled on the TC calendar
+  * In OASIS Kavi, all meetings are scheduled on the TC calendar (We've eliminated our subcommittees, but they still exist in the system.
+We no longer use the SC calendards or email lists.)
   * The entire meeting schedule will be visible on your Lucid dashboard and calendar once you've been added to the OpenC2 "room".